What Is a Rhinoplasty?

 - Reconstructive rhinoplasty uses tissue grafts of cartilage to rebuild or reconstruct a nose that has been damaged by trauma, or often previous surgery.
 Rhinoplasty involves altering the internal cartilage and bone of the nose.
 Dr Hunt can take out cartilage from the bone of the nose or he can also add to the nose cartilage by taking some from the ear

-Rhinoplasty is the plastic surgery performed to correct the aspect of the nose, making it more proportionate with the rest of the facial features.
+Rhinoplasty is a surgical procedure performed to address the aspect of the nose, making it more proportionate with the rest of the facial features.
 The procedure is performed for both aesthetic and functional purposes.
-Dr Hunt uses modern techniques that deliver impressive results while also preventing potential post-operative complications.
+Dr Hunt uses different techniques that deliver results while also aiming to prevent potential post-operative complications.

 The procedure can take up to two hours or more, depending on the complexity of each case.
 General anaesthesia is preferred for the comfort of the patient.

-Rhinoplasty Surgery is a popular procedure performed not only for aesthetic purposes, but also to allow air to pass through the nose better.
-There are multiple benefits associated with undergoing this procedure such as:
+Rhinoplasty Surgery is a common procedure performed not only for aesthetic purposes, but also to allow air to pass through the nose.
+There are multiple reason why patients might consider this procedure, such as:

 Recovery after Rhinoplasty